NCR-Corporation/ncr-retail-demo/README.md

 1. Create your own Sites, Categories, Groups, and Catalog
 2. Seed the database.

 To seed the database, visit the [Admin Dashboard](http://localhost:3000/admin/dashboard) by clicking "⚙ Manage" in the top of the homepage or visiting `/admin/dashboard`.
 From there, near the top is a blue button "⬇ Build Sample Database".
-Note, you will still have to have a valid Organization, Secret, and Shared key in your `.env.local`.
+You will still have to have a valid Organization, Secret, and Shared key in your `.env.local`.

 ## Support